enthought/distributed-array-protocol/protocol.rst

 "dimension dictionaries", containing one dictionary for each dimension of the distributed array.
 The zeroth dictionary in ``dim_data`` shall describe the zeroth dimension of the array, the first dictionary shall describe the first dimension, and so on for each dimension in succession.
-There must be one dimension dictionary per dimension.
 These dictionaries include all metadata required to specify a distributed array's distribution.
 The ``dim_data`` tuple may be empty, indicating a zero-dimensional array.
 The number of elements in the ``'dim_data'`` tuple must match the number of dimensions of the associated